iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.0/report.md

 > Essential app for everyone.
 However on a technical level it still conflicts with my Bluetooth headphones.
 A minor issue considering the importance of the app.<br> :date: __2020-12-30 11:07:43__

-> Support the govt.
-We are stronger together.<br> :date: __2020-12-30 10:03:13__

-> X, see233 c vfu 33 to 1<br> :date: __2020-12-28 04:03:18__

-> Downloading and using this app is a civic responsibility.
-Contrary to views expressed by conspiracy nuts and the fake news media, this is a good app, and it strikes a good balance between privacy and the need for public health officials to get data.
-It now incorporates a Linux Foundation sponsored open source project, which makes it even better, and the contact tracing more reliable.
-Apple and Google want to cut the government and public health officials out of pandemic response, which is dumb.<br> :date: __2020-12-24 19:42:06__

-> It's a really good app to stop stpreading the covid-19<br> :date: __2020-12-24 05:09:01__

 #### 4-star reviews